Jean Frédéric Phélypeaux, Count of Maurepas: Political decline

-In 1749, Maurepas was removed by a coup led by Duke of Richelieu, putting an end to his period of immense success.
-He was exiled from Paris for an epigram against Madame de Pompadour, and went to Bourges and then onto Pontchartrain.
-In 1774, he was appointed to minister of state to Louis XVI, as well as chief adviser, holding both positions until 1781.
+In 1749, Maurepas was removed by a coup led by the Duke of Richelieu, putting an end to his period of immense success.
+He was exiled from Versailles for an epigram against Madame de Pompadour, and went to Bourges and then onto Pontchartrain.
+In 1774, he was appointed to minister of state to Louis XVI, as well as chief adviser in 1776, holding both positions until 1781.
 He gave Turgot the direction of finance, placed Lamoignon-Malesherbes over the royal household and made Vergennes minister for foreign affairs.
 At the outset of his new career he showed his weakness by recalling to their functions, in deference to popular clamour, the members of the old Parlement ousted by Maupeou, thus reconstituting the most dangerous enemy of the royal power.
 This step, and his intervention on behalf of the American states, helped to pave the way for the French Revolution.

 Jealous of his personal ascendancy over Louis XVI, he intrigued against Turgot, whose disgrace in 1776 was followed after six months of disorder by the appointment of Jacques Necker.
 In 1781 Maurepas deserted Necker as he had done Turgot, and he died at Versailles on 21 November 1781.